HasithReddy13/Promt-Engineering/README.md

-Financial Sentiment Analysis: Domain-Specific Fine-Tuning of DistilBERT
+Financial Sentiment Analysis: Domain-Specific Fine-Tuning

 📌 Project Overview

-Sentiment analysis in the financial sector is notoriously difficult because general-purpose language models often fail to capture domain-specific "directional" linguistics.
-For example, the word "loss" is generally negative, but the phrase "narrowed loss" is a positive signal for investors.
+This project focuses on the specialized task of Financial Sentiment Analysis.
+Standard AI models often struggle with financial language; for example, they might think the word "loss" is always bad, but they miss that a "narrowed loss" is actually a positive sign for a company.

-This project addresses these challenges by fine-tuning a DistilBERT model on the Financial Phrasebank dataset.
-Beyond standard fine-tuning, this implementation features a custom classification architecture and a weighted loss strategy to ensure high-precision sentiment scoring, even with imbalanced data.
+This project solves this by fine-tuning a DistilBERT model specifically for financial news.
+We added custom layers like Layer Normalization to make the training more stable and used a Weighted Loss strategy to ensure the model doesn't get biased toward "Neutral" statements.

-Final Results:
+🏆 Final Results

-Validation Accuracy: 97.62%
+97.6% Validation Accuracy

-Test Accuracy: 94.5%
+94.5% Test Accuracy

-Performance: Significant improvement over the base pre-trained model (which typically scores ~34% accuracy on this specialized task).
+Domain-Specific Logic: Successfully identifies complex financial signals.

 🚀 Key Technical Features

-1. Custom Model Architecture

-We moved beyond the standard library defaults by implementing a custom classification head.
-This head includes:

-Projection Layer: A linear layer that processes the Transformer's contextual embeddings.

-ReLU Activation: Adds non-linearity to capture complex sentiment patterns.

-Explicit Layer Normalization: Standardizes data during training to prevent "gradient issues" and ensure stable convergence.

-2. Weighted Loss Strategy

-Financial news is often skewed toward "Neutral" reporting.
-To prevent the model from ignoring rare but critical "Positive" or "Negative" signals, we implemented a Weighted Cross-Entropy Loss.
-This forces the model to penalize errors on minority classes more heavily.

-3. Professional Data Cleaning

-The pipeline includes a custom regex-based cleaning function that removes:

-Stock Tickers (e.g., $AAPL, $TSLA) to prevent brand bias.

-Specialized URLs and non-alphanumeric noise.
+Custom Architecture: We built a custom "head" for the model that standardizes data during training, preventing errors.

+Weighted Training: This ensures that rare "Positive" or "Negative" news is treated with high importance compared to common "Neutral" news.

+Smart Data Cleaning: Uses code to automatically strip out stock tickers (like $AAPL) and website links to focus only on the sentiment of the words.

-🛠️ Setup & Installation Instructions
+🛠️ Step-by-Step Setup Instructions

-To reproduce these results or use the model for your own predictions, follow these clear steps.

-1. Prerequisites
+1. Requirements

-Python: Version 3.8 or higher.
+Python: You need Python 3.8 or higher installed.

-Hardware: Access to an NVIDIA GPU is highly recommended.
-If you do not have one locally, use Google Colab (it provides a free T4 GPU).
+GPU: This project uses a Graphics Card (GPU) for speed.
+If your computer doesn't have one, Google Colab is highly recommended because it provides a free T4 GPU.

-2. Environment Configuration
+2. Environment Setup

-If running locally, it is recommended to use a virtual environment:

-# Create a virtual environment
-python -m venv fin_env

-# Activate it
-# On Windows:
-fin_env\Scripts\activate
-# On Mac/Linux:
-source fin_env/bin/activate

-3. Installing Dependencies

-Run the following command to install all necessary machine learning libraries:
+If you are running this locally, install the required libraries:

 pip install transformers datasets evaluate accelerate scikit-learn seaborn matplotlib torch

-4. Running the Notebook (Step-by-Step)
+3. Running in Google Colab (Recommended)

-Upload to Colab: Upload the Untitled2-4.ipynb file to your Google Drive and open it with Google Colab.
+Upload: Upload the provided .ipynb file to your Google Colab.

-Enable GPU: Go to Edit -> Notebook settings -> Select T4 GPU from the Hardware accelerator dropdown -> Save.
+Turn on GPU: - Click Edit -> Notebook settings.

+Select T4 GPU from the "Hardware accelerator" list.

+Click Save.

-Execution: Click Runtime -> Run all.
+Execute: Click Runtime -> Run all.

-The script will automatically download the DistilBERT weights.

-It will perform three hyperparameter experiments to find the best settings.

-It will generate a Confusion Matrix and a Classification Report at the end.

-🔍 Model Evaluation

-Results Summary

-Metric

-Performance

-Peak Validation Accuracy

-97.62%

-Final Test Accuracy

-94.49%

-Evaluation Set

-10% Unseen Data

-Error Analysis (Pattern Identification)

-Out of 127 test samples, the model missed only 7.

-Identified Pattern: The model primarily struggles with Lexical Inversion.
-For instance, it may misclassify "narrowed loss" because the token "loss" is strongly associated with negative sentiment, even when the context "narrowed" makes it positive.

-💻 Usage Example
+🔍 How We Evaluate Success

+We use professional metrics to verify the model:

+Confusion Matrix: A visual grid showing exactly where the model succeeded or failed.

+Classification Report: Detailed scores for Precision, Recall, and F1-score.

+Error Analysis: We manually checked errors to understand model limits, specifically regarding complex accounting phrases.

+💻 How to Predict Sentiment

-After the final cell in the notebook is run, you can use the predict_sentiment function for real-time analysis:
+Once you have run the notebook, you can use the built-in function to test any sentence:

-# Example Usage:
-text = "The company's quarterly revenue exceeded analyst estimates by 15%." result = predict_sentiment(text) print(f"Predicted Sentiment: {result}")
+text = "The company reported a massive growth in revenue this year." print(predict_sentiment(text))
-# Output: Predicted Sentiment: positive
+# Output: positive

-📄 License

-This project is licensed under the MIT License.